-- Monitoring trust attendance figures on at least a termly basis. - Holds the headteacher to account for the implementation of this policy.
+- Monitoring trust attendance figures on at least a termly basis. - Holding the Headteacher to account for the implementation of this policy.

-The Trust's link governor for safeguarding, including attendance is Jenny Cryer.
+The Trust link governor for safeguarding, including attendance has oversight of the policy.

-5.2 Central Improvement Team (CIT) Attendance Lead
+4.2 Central Team (CI) Attendance Lead

-The CIT Attendance Lead supports schools to implement the trust Attendance Policy and Graduated Approach, including the SEF and undertaking audits.
+The CT Attendance Lead supports schools to implement the Trust Attendance Policy and Graduated Approach, including the SEF and undertaking audits.

-5.3 The Headteacher
+4.3 The Headteacher